 SL: A bit of both, I guess.
 Obviously, there are parts of it that are very straightforward and clear.
 You can see it, it’s visual, it’s tangible, so it’s easy to follow.
 Still, when you dive deeper and try to understand all the stakeholders and their relevance to the processes, then it starts to get complicated.
 That’s also something I like very much about the industry, that it has a certain complexity to it.

 MW: What would you say are some of the biggest challenges you faced in terms of integrating into the industry?

 SL: When I started working, the work environment was very traditional as well.
 We had strict working hours, nine to five.
-We had no mobile phones because everyone was sitting in the office talking on a landline in the office.
-It’s little things that didn’t bother me in the beginning.
-After a while, I realized it’s not only bothering me, but also the other new people at the company.
-Some even might not join the company, although they are very motivated to work in this industry, because the environment is not suiting them.
+We had no mobile phones because everyone was sitting in the office, talking on a landline in the office.
+It was little things that didn’t bother me in the beginning.
+After a while, I realized they were not only bothering me, but also the other new people at the company.
+Some even might not join the company, although they were very motivated to work in this industry, because the environment did not suit them.
 So, I tried to change that.
 We have flexible working hours now, and we’re equipped in a modern way.
-It wasn’t difficult, but somebody had to come and say, let’s do this.
+It wasn’t difficult, but somebody had to come and say, “Let’s do this.”